teivah/designdeck/kafka.md

 ## Partition distribution

-The client implements a partitioner based on the key (e.g. hash(key) % number of partitions)
+The client implements a partitioner based on the key (e.g., hash(key) % number of partitions)

-This is not done on Kafka side
+This is not done on Kafka's side

 Default hash:
 - In Java: murmur2